Despite the inherently adversarial nature of divorce

 Perhaps the most important step a couple can take to better

-professional services of an experienced divorce attorney is able to handle the
+professional services of an experienced divorce attorney who can handle the

 difficult issues associated with a marriage termination in a way that